BrentFarris/TheLastValkyrie/docs/x64-assembly.md

 # x64 Assembly
 Something that I have gotten really into recently is x64 Assembly programming.
 So, I thought I would jot down some of the notes that I've collected from developing in the language.
-I am using the **MASM** assembler in a **Visual Studio** environment as their memory, registers, and debugging tools work well for my needs.
+I am using the **MASM** assembler in a **Visual Studio** environment as their memory, registers, and debugging tools work well for my needs. *Note: I will use routine, sub-routine, procedure, and function interchangeably, but they all effectively mean the same thing.*

 **JMP**
 - [Microsoft procedure calling conventions](#microsoft-procedure-calling-conventions)